cpjobling/eg-151-microcontrollers/src/README1st.md

 The first file `PROG1.ASM` has no code in it at all!
 It sets up the names and values of constants and variables used in the programme.

-The second file `PROG2.ASM` contains some code, however its function is to set up internal registers of the microcontroller and to define the reset vector.
+The second file `PROG2.ASM` contains some code, however its function is to set up internal registers of the microcontroller and to define the **reset vector**.

 The third file `PROG3.ASM` is a working programme which increments an 8-bit binary number displayed on LEDs.

 The fourth file `PROG4.ASM` develops `PROG3` by including a button to control up or down counting on the LEDs.

-Before assembling and running the programmes, a Code Warrrior project must be constructed.
+Before assembling and running the programmes, a **Code Warrrior** project must be constructed.

 Click on the Code Warrior icon, and select "new project" on the wizard.
 Answer the questions "**processor AW60**"; "**P&E**"; "**absolute assembly**".
 These steps will be explained in more detail in class.